-Rentokil explain that, 'Identifying the location of a cockroach infestation can depend greatly on the species of cockroach that has invaded your property.
+Blackhurst explains that 'identifying the location of a cockroach infestation can depend greatly on the species of cockroach that has invaded your property.
 Some prefer warm and humid areas, whilst other species can tolerate cooler conditions.'

 However here is a particular list of areas to keep an eye on.